sameer97/usa_flights/README.md

 This project demonstrates followings skills:

 - Handling big data using PySpark
-- Leverage Databricks and its utilities for Analysis
+- Leverage Azure Databricks and its utilities for Analysis
-- Efficiently use Azure resources
+- Efficiently use Azure resources like Azure Blob Storage, Azure Key Vaults, etc
 - Build documentation for the project using Sphinx
 - Deploy the Sphinx documentation to GitHub pages
+- Perform incremental data loads while handling new data
+- Build and Deploy processing and transformation pipelines in Azure Data Factory